Japan Tobacco Inc. (OTCMKTS:JAPAY) Short Interest Update

-Japan Tobacco Inc. (OTCMKTS:JAPAY) was the target of a large increase in short interest during the month of September.
-As of September 30th, there was short interest totalling 12,500 shares, an increase of 525.0% from the September 15th total of 2,000 shares.
+Japan Tobacco Inc. (OTCMKTS:JAPAY) was the recipient of a significant growth in short interest during the month of September.
+As of September 30th, there was short interest totalling 12,500 shares, a growth of 525.0% from the September 15th total of 2,000 shares.
 Based on an average daily volume of 62,900 shares, the short-interest ratio is currently 0.2 days.

-Separately, Zacks Investment Research raised Japan Tobacco from a “hold” rating to a “buy” rating and set a $11.00 target price on the stock in a research note on Thursday, August 26th.
+Separately, Zacks Investment Research upgraded shares of Japan Tobacco from a “hold” rating to a “buy” rating and set a $11.00 price target for the company in a report on Thursday, August 26th.

 Japan Tobacco, Inc engages in the manufacture and sale of tobacco, pharmaceutical and processed food products.
 It operates through the following divisions: Japanese Domestic Tobacco, International Tobacco, Pharmaceutical, and Processed Food.
 The Japanese Domestic segment deals with the production and sale of tobacco products in domestic areas.